Město Albrechtice: History

 The first written mention of Albrechtice is from 1377, in the deed of division of Duchy of Troppau and Duchy of Krnov.
 In 1474, the local fort was conquered and destroyed by the army of Matthias Corvinus.
 In 1492, during the rule of the Makrot family (1492–1503), Albrechtice was promoted to a town by King Vladislaus II.

 In 1503, the estate was acquired by the Sup of Fulštejn family.
 From 1623 to 1773, it was owned by the Jesuits.
 Then Albrechtice was taken by the royal chamber and in 1776 it became a municipal town with its own self-government.
 The town was looted and badly damaged by Prussian army in 1779, during the War of the Bavarian Succession.

-According to the Austrian census of 1910 the town had 2,438 inhabitants, all of them were German-speaking.
+According to the Austro-Hungarian census of 1910, the town had 2,438 inhabitants, all of them were German-speaking.
 Jews were not allowed to declare Yiddish, most of them thus declared the German language as their native.
 Most populous religious groups were Roman Catholics with 2,255 (92.5%), followed by Protestants with 161 (6.6%).